CX STATS

 EX and engagement reduce turnover

-Engaged organizations see 59% less employee turnover.
+Engaged organisations see 59% less employee turnover.
 (Gallup)

 63.3% of companies say retaining employees is actually harder than hiring them.
 (Zenefits)